Director of the Professional Writing Program; Director of Internships

 In summer 2016, she co-led a study abroad to Angers, France, with Seth Cohen, Director of the Viticulture Program at ASU.
 Entitled "Wines and Vines of the World: Exploring Old- and New-World Traditions of Growing Grapes and Making Wine," this program's central focus was on the role of vineyards in culture, society, and agri-business in the United States and France.
 Visits to vineyards and wineries across Western NC set the stage for travel, discussions, and comparisons to practices at vineyards and wineries along the northern Loire Valley from the central region near Chinon and Vouvray to the coast.
 Students became immersed in French culture and were able to gain experience communicating in a technical field through their research and writing assignments.

-In fall 2016, she visited the University of Angers (in Angers, France), a long-term partner with Appalachian State University in faculty and student exchanges.
-She was awarded an International Scholarly Assignment from ASU to teach graduate and undergraduate students how to master various genres of technical and professional writing, work with faculty on projects that enhance proficiency in English, and expand and deepen programmatic engagement between the two universities.
-She continues to collaborate with her colleagues at the University of Angers on projects initiated by this visit.
+For the fall semester 2016, she visited the University of Angers (in Angers, France), a long-term partner with Appalachian State University in faculty and student exchanges.* She was awarded an International Scholarly Assignment from ASU to teach graduate and undergraduate students how to master various genres of technical and professional writing, work with faculty on projects that enhance proficiency in English, and expand and deepen programmatic engagement between the two universities.
+She continues to collaborate with her colleagues at the University of Angers on projects that began with this visit.

 *Note: the photograph shows her in front of the famous Château d'Angers, which is decorated in lights for the Christmas holidays.